alexandergerber/courses-tsa/chapter1.md

 xp: 100
 ```

-Before we can start to analyse a time series we have to load data into R. A nice and easy way to do that is provided
+Before we can start to analyze a time series we have to load data into R. A nice and easy way to do this is provided
 by the `quantmod` package.
 The package contains the function `getSymbols()` which can be used to import data from Yahoo Finance (`src = "yahoo"`)
 and the Federal Reserve Bank of St. Louis (`src = "FRED"`).

 For example, to import DAX data from Yahoo Finance we have to find the symbol Yahoo uses for the DAX.
 You can find the symbol by using
-a search engine (search e.g. for Yahoo Finance DAX).
+a search engine (e.g. search for Yahoo Finance DAX).
 Then we can pass this symbol as a **string** to `getSymbols(.,src = "yahoo", auto.assign = FALSE)` (replace the dot by the symbol) and assign the result to a variable using `<-`.

 `@instructions`
 - Verify that the Yahoo Finance symbol for the DAX is `^GDAXI`.
 - Load the `quantmod` package with `library()`.
-- Import the DAX data by passing the symbol as a string to `getSymbols(.,auto.assign = FALSE)` and assign the result to the variable `DAX`.
+- Import the DAX data by passing the symbol as a string to `getSymbols(.,src = "yahoo", auto.assign = FALSE)` and assign the result to the variable `DAX`.

 `@hint`
-- If you want to pass something as a string you have to use ""
+- If you want to pass something as a string you have to use "".

 `@pre_exercise_code`
 ```{r}